spiffe/spire-controller-manager/migration/README.md

 ## Delete the Kubernetes Workload Registrar CRD (CRD mode only)

-The CRD mode requires an additonal step of removing the SpiffeId CRD.
+The CRD mode requires an additional step of removing the SpiffeId CRD.
 SPIRE Controller Manager uses a different CRD, so this one needs to be removed and resources cleaned up.

 1. Manually remove the finalizers with the below script.
 SPIRE Controller Manager will automatically clean up entries, so the finalizers can safely be removed.